-Cedar Pond is listed on the 2004 List for impairment to recreational uses and aquatic life support caused by excessive nutrient concentrations.
-Although phosphorus is a naturally occurring element, the amount of phosphorus entering Cedar Pond has increased due to anthropogenic activities (such as development, fertilizer use, illicit connections, quarry activities, direct stormwater piping to the pond, and inadequate stormwater controls).
+Linsley Pond is listed on the 2004 List for impairment to recreational uses and aquatic life support caused by organic enrichment resulting in low dissolved oxygen and excessive turbidity, algal growth, chlorophyll a, and nutrient concentrations.
+Although phosphorus is a naturally occurring element, the amount of phosphorus entering Linsley Pond has increased due to anthropogenic activities (such as development, fertilizer use, illicit connections, quarry activities, direct stormwater piping to the pond, and inadequate stormwater controls).
 Increased phosphorus loading has led to increased phytoplankton densities, reduced water clarity, poor aesthetic quality, and low dissolved oxygen near the pond bottom.

 In order to achieve conditions consistent with Connecticut WQS, the TMDL must be based on reducing current loads to a level that can be considered "natural" in accordance with standard 8.
-This equates to the loading that will be achieved following implementation of Best Management

-Practices (BMPs) to control nutrients throughout the watershed, provided that loading does not adversely impact any existing or designated uses.
+This equates to the loading that will be achieved following implementation of Best Management Practices (BMPs) to control nutrients throughout the watershed, provided that loading does not adversely impact any existing or designated uses.

-The phosphorus TMDL for Cedar Pond is effective at the entrance to the pond and is expressed as an annual load with the critical time being spring and early summer (see the "Seasonal Variation" section for a discussion of the critical time and seasonal loading component of the TMDL).
-As required, the TMDL accounts for waste load allocations (WLA) for all point sources, including stormwater discharges regulated under the NPDES program; and load allocations (LA) for all non-point sources, as well as background levels; and a margin of safety (MOS).
+The phosphorus TMDL for Linsley Pond is effective at the entrance to the pond and is expressed as an annual load with the critical time being spring and early summer (see the "Seasonal Variation" section for a discussion of the critical time and seasonal loading component of the TMDL).
+As required, the TMDL accounts for waste load allocations (WLA) for all point sources, including stormwater discharges regulated under the NPDES program; and load allocations (LA) for all nonpoint sources, as well as background levels; and a margin of safety (MOS).
 The MOS accounts for any uncertainty regarding the relationship between waste load and load allocations and water quality.